franzbu/EnhancedSpaces.spoon/README.md

 However, with macOS Sequoia Apple introded changes to Apple's Spaces that broke the third-party enhancements for good I had been using.

 This is when I decided to develop an application that would be as uncompromising as can be when it comes to arranging windows.
 EnhancedSpaces is the culmination of that.
-EnhancedSpaces has been developed with the goal of being intuitive to use as well as efficient, and it thus has time-saving features such as moving windows between mSpaces quickly, sticky windows, and opening windows on pre-arranged mSpaces - optionally in pre-arranged sizes and positions.
+It has been developed with the goal of being intuitive to use as well as efficient, and it thus has time-saving features such as moving windows between mSpaces quickly, using sticky windows, and opening windows on pre-arranged mSpaces in pre-arranged sizes and positions.

 Optionally, there is an integrated window manager for resizing and positioning your windows with keyboard shortcuts or, optionally, with the help of your mouse or trackpad.

-When it comes to macOS, the obvious choice for the development of such an application is Swift; however, I had come to appreciate Hammerspoon when adding extensions and customizations to macOS, and it has been a good choice - I can recommend Hammerspoon for small as well as more extensive adjustments.
+When it comes to macOS, the obvious choice for the development of such an application is Swift; however, I had come to appreciate Hammerspoon when adding extensions and customizations to macOS, and it has been a good choice.

 EnhancedSpaces has brought back all the enhancements I had in place before macOS Sequoia broke them, and more, and it has simplified my life with macOS; may it do the same for you.